 Valdez, Alaska has some of the most breathtaking waterfalls in the world.
 With more than 27 feet of average snowfall during the winter, Valdez becomes the land of waterfalls when the snow melts in the spring and summertime.
 Countless waterfalls cascade down almost every mountainside in Valdez.

 There are various ways to get up close to these spectacular waterfalls: drive through the Keystone Canyon and park at one of the pull-outs to take beautiful photos; raft or kayak the Lowe River which runs directly in front of Bridal Veil Falls; or hike through the 1.8-mile Keystone Canyon Pack Trail that puts hikers above the Horsetail Falls and Keystone Canyon for a breathtaking birds-eye view.
-Ice climb the magnificent frozen waterfalls in the wintertime.
-Helicopter tours are also available to offer a bird's eye view of the canyon and waterfalls.

 Other waterfalls around Valdez can be seen on our many hiking trails.
 Look for the waterfalls cascading through Solomon Gulch on the John Hunter Memorial Trail, the Gold Creek waterfall along Shoup Bay Trail, or the Horsetail Creek Falls by the washout on Mineral Creek Trail.